bartnv/portlurker/README.md

 The general section has subkeys for the different options you can set in the file.
 Current these are:
  - print_ascii (boolean): show printable ascii found in the received data
  - print_binary (boolean): show all received data as a series of integer byte values
- - sql_logging (boolean): enable logging to an sqlite3 database file (portlurker.sqlite)
+ - sql_logging (boolean): enable logging to an sqlite3 database file (portlurker.sqlite) - Fields available right now are: id, remoteip, remoteport & localport

 The ports section contains a list of listening-port specifications.
 Each item in the list is itself a key-value collection.
 At a minimum it should have either a "tcp" key (integer) or a "udp" key (integer).
 Additional keys can be:
  - banner (string): send this string to each new connection on the port (often you'll need to send carriage-return and linefeed after this string; you can do that in YAML by enclosing the string in double quotes and adding \r\n at the end)